S. R. Rana: Biography

 Sardarsinhji Rana was born on 10 April 1870 (Chaitra Sud 9 according to Hindu calendar) in Kanthariya village in Kathiawar to a Rajput family of Ravaji II and Fulajiba.
 He studied at Dhuli School and later joined Alfred High School, Rajkot where he was classmate of Mohandas Gandhi.
 After completing his matriculation in 1891, he studied at Elphinstone College, graduating with a baccalaureate from Bombay University in 1898.
 He also studied in Fergusson College, Pune where he came in contact with Lokmanya Tilak and Surendranath Banerjee.
 He was influenced to join home rule movement as he volunteered at Indian National Congress Conference in Pune in 1895.
 After completing his studies, he went to London to study Barrister degree.
 There he came contact with Shyamji Krishna Varma and Bhikhaji Cama.
 He was instrumental in establishment of India House in London.
 He married Sonba from Bhingada village during his early life and had two sons, Ranjitsinh and Natwarsinh.

 In 1899, Rana left for Paris after taking his examination of Barrister.
 He served as a translator to Jivanchand Uttamchand, a jeweller from Cambay who was in Paris for World Trade Show.
 He became an expert and began a jewellery business trading in pearls.
 He resided at 56, Rue La Fayette street in Paris.
 It was at this time that Rana came to associate with Indian nationalist politicians, including Lala Lajpat Rai who is known to have visited Paris and stayed with the Rana.
 In 1905, Rana became one of the founding-members of the Indian Home Rule Society, of which he was the vice president.
 Together with Munchershah Burjorji Godrej and Bhikaji Cama, he founded the Paris Indian Society that same year as an extension of the Indian Home Rule Society on the European continent.
 As Shyamji Krishna Varma did also, Rana announced three scholarships for Indian students, each worth Rs 2,000 in memory of Maharana Pratap, Chhatrapati Shivaji and Akbar in December, 1905 issue of The Indian Sociologist.
 He had announced several other scholarships and travel fellowships.

 He helped Indian independence movement in several ways.
 Madan Lal Dhingra had used his pistol to assassinate Curzon Wyllie in 1909.
 He had helped Vinayak Damodar Savarkar to publish his banned book, The Indian War of Independence.
+He had also helped Hemchandra Kanungo, both financially and also to learn the art of bomb manufacturing during his stay at Paris.
 He had also helped him in his Marseille asylum case in Permanent Court of Arbitration, The Hague in 1910.
 Lala Lajpat Rai had written Unhappy India during his stay in his house for five years.
-He had helped Senapati Bapat to travel to study making of bombs in Moscow.
+He had helped Senapati Bapat and Hemchandra Kanungo to travel to study making of bombs in Moscow.
 He had helped Subhash Chandra Bose to address audience on German radio.
 He had also helped in establishment of Banaras Hindu University.